Postman Pat: The Movie

-Postman Pat: The Movie is a 2014 3D computer animated comedy film based on the television series Postman Pat by John Cunliffe and Ivor Wood.
-It was directed by Mike Disa, produced by Robert Anich Cole, written and screenplay by Nicole Dubuc, with music by Rupert Gregson-Williams.
-It was co-produced by Classic Media (which at the time was already owned by DreamWorks Animation), RGH Pictures and Timeless Films.
+Postman Pat: The Movie is a 2014 animated comedy film based on the British television series Postman Pat by John Cunliffe and Ivor Wood.
+It was directed by Mike Disa, produced by Robert Anich Cole, written by Nicole Dubuc, with music by Rupert Gregson-Williams.
+It was co-produced by Classic Media, RGH Pictures and Timeless Films.

 The film stars Stephen Mangan, Jim Broadbent, Rupert Grint, David Tennant, Ronan Keating, Susan Duerden, Sandra Teles, TJ Ramini and Peter Woodward.
-It was released in the UK on 23 May 2014 by Lionsgate UK and Icon Film Distribution respectively.
-The film received mixed to positive reviews from critics and grossed $8,660,022 worldwide.
+It was released in the UK on 23 May 2014 by Lionsgate UK and Icon Film Distribution respectively and in the US by Shout!
+Factory, and received mixed reviews from critics.
+The film grossed $8.6 million worldwide.